Skip to main content

 3. Make biases known

-According to a recent study by Deloitte, less than half of employees feel like they’re being evaluated fairly or transparently.
+According to a study by SHRM, only 1 in 3 employees feel like they’re being evaluated fairly.
 Given this, it’s important to be highly cognizant of common biases that can come up during the employee performance review such as primacy bias, which is when someone focuses on information learned early on in a relationship, such as first impressions, instead of actual performance.

 Another common problem is using gendered language during the employee performance review.
 A study found that women's evaluations contain nearly twice as much language referencing a communal or nurturing style, such as "helpful" or "dedicated."
 Managers are also almost seven times more likely to tell their male employees that their communication style is too “soft.”
 At the same time, women receive 2.5 times as much feedback about communicating too aggressively.